 Ion Rațiu (1917-2000)Ion Rațiu

 chose to resign the diplomatic corps and to remain in exile when Romania allied with Germany.
-From London, Ion Rațiu fought the authoritarian rule of general Antonescu and the Communist dictatorship which followed.
+From London, Ion Rațiu fought the dictatorship of general Antonescu and the Communist totalitarianism which followed.

 Meanwhile, in Romania, his father, Augustin, was arrested, beaten and sent to the Communist labour camp of Danube - Black Sea channel.
 Their house in Turda, Casa Rațiu